Be Heard & Be Part of the Solution

 How did you pick me?

-All degree-seeking students enrolled at the University of Nevada, Reno were asked to participate in each wave of this study - Fall 2014 and Fall 2016.
+All degree-seeking students enrolled at the University of Nevada, Reno are asked to participate in each wave of this study - Fall 2014, Fall 2016, and now Fall 2018.

 Will it be possible to identify a student by inference?

-All the information students provided will be reported in summary or aggregate form.
+All the information students provide will be reported in summary or aggregate form.
 No individual responses will be reported and no names or identifiers will be made available in private or public reports.

 Who will see my name or have access to my responses?